Moving with a Teen? Here’s How to Survive

 Here’s how you can help your teen deal with the move.

 One way that teens can unload their emotions is through a diary or journal.
 With a keepsake book that includes blank pages, they can write down their thoughts—and they can collect their memories of their current home to take with them to their new one.
 Encourage them to take photos of their friends, keep some keepsakes from some of their favourite places to hang out, and even some photos of the packing process.

 Take them with you to look at new homes in your new location.
 Look for places near your potential homes where they can go for recreation.
 Get him or her connected with sport clubs and other youth organisations in the new area.
 If possible, introduce her or him to other teens in the area so they can correspond through social media, by phone, or by mail during the moving process.

 Ask for their input in choosing your removalist.
-Encourage them to ask questions as if they, too, were in on the hiring process.
+Encourage them to ask questions as if they, too, were in on the hiring process, or even where you can find free moving boxes.
 They will not only become emotionally invested in the process, but will gain valuable interviewing skills for their own future.

 Take Your Teen along When You Visit the New School

 If at all possible, take your teens to their new school to register.
 Ask the staff to introduce them to some of the students near their age, if school is still in session.
 Encourage your teen to ask the school staff questions about the academics, the classes he or she will be taking, and his or her new teachers.

 Ask your teens how they would like to say farewell to their friends.
 Whether it’s a party at the beach or a backyard barbecue, make it a memorable event.
 Your teens and their friends will remember this event for a lifetime.

 Encourage Them to Pack Their Own Belongings for the Move